web11-ateves/aisuite/guides/google.md

-# Vertex AI
+# Google (Vertex) AI

-To use Vertex AI with the `aimodels` library, you'll first need to create a Google Cloud account and set up your environment to work with Google Cloud.
+To use Google (Vertex) AI with the `aimodels` library, you'll first need to create a Google Cloud account and set up your environment to work with Google Cloud.

 ## Create a Google Cloud Account and Project